Shekswess/Shekswess.github.io/_posts/2024-08-29-small-language-model-rags-is-all-you-need.md

 All of the LLMs that are used in the RAG pipelines have the same parameters:

 - **temperature**: 0.1
-  - In short, the lower the temperature, the more deterministic the results in the sense that the highest probable next token is always picked.
-Increasing temperature could lead to more randomness, which encourages more diverse or creative outputs.
-You are essentially increasing the weights of the other possible tokens.
+  - In short, the lower the temperature, the more deterministic the results, in the sense that the most probable next token is always picked.
+Increasing temperatures could lead to more randomness, which encourages more diverse or creative outputs.
+You are essentially increasing the weight of the other possible tokens.
 In terms of application, you might want to use a lower temperature value for tasks like fact-based QA to encourage more factual and concise responses.
 For poem generation or other creative tasks, it might be beneficial to increase the temperature value.

 - **max_tokens**: 4096
   - This parameter sets the maximum number of tokens that the model can generate in a single response.
 It ensures that the output does not exceed a certain length, which is useful for controlling the verbosity of the responses.

 - **top_p**: 1
-  - A sampling technique with temperature, called nucleus sampling, where you can control how deterministic the model is.
-If you are looking for exact and factual answers keep this low.
-If you are looking for more diverse responses, increase to a higher value.
+  - A sampling technique with temperature called nucleus sampling, where you can control how deterministic the model is.
+If you are looking for exact and factual answers, keep this low.
+If you are looking for more diverse responses, increase the value.
 If you use Top P it means that only the tokens comprising the top_p probability mass are considered for responses, so a low top_p value selects the most confident responses.
 This means that a high top_p value will enable the model to look at more possible words, including less likely ones, leading to more diverse outputs.

 - **top_k**: 250
   - This parameter limits the sampling pool to the top_k most probable tokens.
 A lower value makes the model more deterministic by considering fewer options, while a higher value allows for more diversity by considering a larger pool of tokens.